 \subsection{Model biases over choices}

-The observations from domain wise performance changes by Phi and Qwen were significantly different.
-The domains which were well represented in our training data had a significant boost on both languages of MMLU.
-Despite training on MCQs which consist of 2-4 options, similar results of improvement were seen over MMLU-Pro which has upto 10 options.
-On the other hand, Phi-4 had a higher performance boost over MMLU which has the same number of options as the samples in the training data, but the performance over MMLU-Pro dropped irrespective of domain.
+The observations from domain-wise performance changes by Phi and Qwen were significantly different.
+The domains that were well represented in our training data had a significant boost in both languages of MMLU.
+Despite training on MCQs, which consist of 2-4 options, similar results of improvement were seen over MMLU-Pro, which has up to 10 options.
+On the other hand, Phi-4 had a higher performance boost over MMLU, which has the same number of options as the samples in the training data, but the performance over MMLU-Pro dropped irrespective of domain.
 The distribution of choices made by each of our LLMs and the corresponding original implementation can be seen in \autoref{figure:1}.
 The instruction tuning dataset we used had an equal distribution of each of the choices among MCQ samples.
-The original Qwen model overwhelmingly chose from the final two options while our model was able to generalize well despite not being trained on MCQs with 10 choices, with an inclination towards the 5th option.
-On the other hand the original phi-4 was able to perform better than its counterpart, but despite being fine-tuned with equal distribution of choices, the model displayed an inclination towards the first choice among the list of options.
+The original Qwen model overwhelmingly chose from the final two options, while our model was able to generalize well despite not being trained on MCQs with 10 choices.
+On the other hand, the original phi-4 was able to perform better than its counterpart, but despite being fine-tuned with equal distribution of choices, the model displayed an inclination towards the first choice among the list of options.
 The extent of this bias varied between each domain significantly.
 More on this can be seen in \autoref{sec:modelchoices}.
-As our models were fine-tuned from the original models' instruct variants, the biases were assumed to have been carried forward.
-Our models were able to respond well with less biases in choices over the domains whose samples are present in large quantities in our training data.
-To further look into this, we tried to fine-tune the base version of qwen-2.5-14B rather than the instruct model to see the choices made on MMLU-Pro, while most of our dataset's samples of MCQs were having 4-5 samples, it was reflected in the choices made as seen in \autoref{figure:2} which demonstrates the issue within the original model similar to previous works demonstrating sensitivity on models' sensitivity to order of choices \citep{pezeshkpour2024large}.
-But a well balanced instruction tuning dataset can minimize this issue or an evaluation independent of order of choices \citep{zheng2023large}.
-A slight tilt from left to right in \autoref{figure:1} and \autoref{figure:2} can be expected as not all questions are accompanied by 10 options with a considerable amount having less.
+As our Phi model was fine-tuned from the original models' instruct variants, the biases were assumed to have been carried forward.
+Our models were able to respond well with fewer biases in choices over the domains whose samples are present in large quantities in our training data.
+To further look into this, we tried to fine-tune the base variant of qwen-2.5-14B rather than the instruct model to see the choice distribution over MMLU-Pro.
+While most of our dataset's samples of MCQs had 4-5 samples, it was reflected in the choices made as seen in \autoref{figure:1111}, which demonstrates the issue within the original model similar to previous works demonstrating sensitivity on models' sensitivity to order of choices \citep{pezeshkpour2024large}.
+But a well-balanced instruction-tuning dataset can minimize this issue or an evaluation independent of the order of choices \citep{zheng2023large}.
+A slight tilt from left to right in \autoref{figure:1} and \autoref{figure:1111} can be expected, as not all questions are accompanied by 10 options, with a considerable amount having less.